 “I can check, but I doubt it,” Taylor responds.

 “Oh, I’m definitely taking Charlie Tango.”
 I respond.
 “Send Lawrence and Williams ahead now by ferry.
 I need you to get Charlie Tango ready for departure and meet me at the police station once you’re done.
 Allen, we’ll ride with Gerald.”
 Everyone has their instructions and Allen and I head to the station.

-I listen to this waify, scratchy voice berate “Edward” and “Robert” for kidnapping her, but I can’t say for sure that it is Anastasia and neither can Al.
+I listen as this waif-like, scratchy voice berates “Edward” and “Robert” for kidnapping her, but I can’t say for sure that it’s Anastasia, and neither can Al.

 “What’s wrong with her voice?”
 I ask.

 Allen and I continue to listen.
-If this is not Butterfly, she’s saying everything to convince me that she is.
+If this isn’t Butterfly, she’s saying everything to convince me that she is.
 She’s proclaiming her love for me and her hatred for David.
-Their conversation only lasts a couple of minutes and then she is giving as much detailed information as she can.
-When she mentions that Harris has beaten her and taken her credit cards, I am immediately pissed, not only because he put his hands on her, but also because we checked her credit cards yesterday and we didn’t get a hit—which means if this is Anastasia, he took them right after we checked her cards last night.
+Their conversation only lasts a couple of minutes and then she’s giving as much detailed information as she can.
+When she mentions that Harris has beaten her and taken her credit cards, I’m immediately pissed, not only because he put his hands on her, but also because we checked her credit cards yesterday and we didn’t get a hit—which means if this is Anastasia, he took them right after we checked her cards last night.
 While the poor waif is crying on the phone, I put a call in to Welch to check her credit cards again.
 Just as I hang up from Welch, I hear something that erases all doubt…

 “Please help me… Butterfly needs you.”